UGC moderation triage

 Agent job to be done

-format: product_reviewintended_use: moderatedomain: UGC moderation / travel tips
+format: product_reviewintended_use: moderatedomain: UGC moderation / reviews & tips

 When to call VeracityAPI

-Run on new UGC submission, edited review, bulk import, or report escalation.
+On every new UGC submission, edited review, bulk import, or escalated report.
+Also re-run on user-account aggregation to detect campaigns.

 What text to submit